Anti-Müllerian hormone: Biomarker of Turner syndrome

 Turner syndrome is the most common sex chromosome-related inherited diseases in females around the world, with the incidence of 1 in 2000 live female births.
 One of the significant pathological features is the premature ovarian failure, leading to amenorrhea or even infertility.
 Follicle stimulating hormone and inhibin B were recommended to be monitored routinely by specialists to speculate the condition of ovary.
 Recently, anti-Müllerian hormone is advised as a more accurate biomarker for follicular development by several researchers.
 The biological function of anti-Müllerian hormone in ovary is to counteract the recruitment of primordial follicles triggered by FSH, reserving the follicle pool for further recruitment and ovulation.
 When menopause takes place, the serum concentration of anti-Müllerian hormone will be nearly undetectable among normal women.
 Thus, variations in AMH levels during childhood may theoretically predict the duration of any given girl's reproductive life span, assuming that the speed of the continuous follicle loss is comparable between individuals.

 Potential future usage

 AMH has been synthesized.
 Its ability to inhibit growth of tissue derived from the Müllerian ducts has raised hopes of usefulness in the treatment of a variety of medical conditions including endometriosis, adenomyosis, and uterine cancer.
 Research is underway in several laboratories.

-If there were more standardized AMH assays, it could potentially be used as a biomarker of polycystic ovary syndrome.
+If there were more standardized AMH assays, it could potentially be used as a biomarker of polyendocrine metabolic ovarian syndrome.

 In mice, an increase in AMH has been shown to reduce the number of growing follicles and thus the overall size of the ovaries.
 This increase in AMH production reduces primary, secondary and antral follicles without reducing the number of primordial follicles suggesting a blockade of primordial follicle activation.
 This may provide a viable method of contraception which protects the ovarian reserve of oocytes during chemotherapy without extracting them from the body allowing the potential for natural reproduction later in life.